Hemanth-05/summer2025-learning-log/notes/Day43-SQL.md

 # Day43: Revising the content we learned over the past 2 days.
+Learning about Joins

 ## Topics Covered
 - Alias